19 Iteration without loops

 library(dplyr)

-We will work with the penguins data split by species throughout this chapter:
+We will work with the penguins data split by species throughout:

 penguins_split <- split(penguins, penguins$species)